50 Great Things to Do in Lockdown

-Instead of focusing on the (very long) list of what you can't do, here are some things you'll love doing.
+Instead of focusing on the (very long) list of what you can't do, here are some productive ways to pass the time.

 Connect with your quarantined ancestors